Updated April 2019

-ADOT travel-time information signs are being operated on the I-17 corridor.
+ADOT travel-time information signs are in operation on the I-17 corridor.
 City projects are underway to study live displays of travel-time data and gather information on trip origins and destinations.

 Temporary message boards would provide travel time information.
 Permanent signage for the SR 260 / SR 89A route will not be considered by ADOT until the current project on SR 260 is completed.
 Staff is working with a vendor to identify locations for camera installations along the SR 179 corridor to allow residents and tourists to view current traffic conditions, and a contract is in progress with Verizon Traffic Data Solutions to procure ongoing travel time information to gauge congestion frequency/duration,